abelardopardo/ontask_b/docs_src/Using/workflow_ops.rst

 .. figure:: /scaptures/schedule_action_email.png
    :align: center

-The fields in this form are:
+The additional fields in this form are:

-Name
-  A name to identify this scheduling (a user may have several of these actions pending in a workflow)

-Description
-  A brief description explaining this scheduled action (for example, "send reminder before the exam")

 Column containing email
   The column in the table used to fill out the destination email.
 OnTask will check that the values in that column are proper email addresses.

-When to execute the action
-  A date/time in the future when the action will be executed.

 Email subject
   The text to be included in the email subjects.